Aref-Akminasi/aws-developer-associate/SQS&SNS.md

 - De-duplication interval is 5 min
 - Two deduplication methods:
-  - Content based deduplication: will do a SHA-256 hash of the message body
+  - Content based deduplication: will do an SHA-256 hash of the message body
   - Explicitly provide a message deduplication ID
 - After 5 minutes, a message with the same deduplication ID or content can be accepted again as a new message.